ddrake/coeus-ngsolve/README.md

 ### Step 3

-Clone this repository to your home directory on the login node `cd ~ && git clone git@github.com:ddrake/coeus-ngsolve.git`
+Clone this repository to your home directory on the login node.

+`cd ~ && git clone git@github.com:ddrake/coeus-ngsolve.git`

 ### Step 4